Who Is Developer Experience For?

 A monolith gives an agent holistic visibility.
 Everything lives in one place.
 But that also means the codebase can exceed what a model can load at once.
 Microservices reduce surface area.
 Smaller services mean smaller context.
 That can be easier for agents to reason about.

 The result is not a clear winner.
 Instead, something pragmatic is emerging: modular systems with clean boundaries.
 Call it a modular monolith.
 Call it disciplined services.
 The label matters less than the property: local clarity.
+Each service should be understandable without loading the whole system.
+If an agent has to read five files to understand one function, that's a structure problem.

 Now imagine you're sitting on an old stack.